akbiggs/UnityTimer/README.md

 - timer.GetRatioComplete()
 - timer.isDone

+A test scene + script demoing all the features is included with the package in the `Timer/Example` folder.

 ## Motivation

 Out of the box, without this library, there are two main ways of handling timers in Unity: